DevTools logo

 These instructions apply to self-hosted Backstage only.

-Install the backend with the new backend system
+Install the backend plugin

-1. Add the backend package
+1. Add the package to your backend

 Copy